ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 A deployment is a way to create resource controllers, pods and containers in a single step.
-It also comes with the ability to automatically perform rolling updates during subsequent deployments, potentially eliminiating any downtime for the application.
+It also comes with the ability to automatically perform rolling updates during subsequent deployments, potentially eliminating any downtime for the application.

 Next, take a look at the pods created by the deployments: